Skip to main content

 enabledbooleantrueWhether Entire is active in this repository

 log_levelstring"info"Log verbosity: debug, info, warn, error.
 Can be overridden by ENTIRE_LOG_LEVEL env var.
+Set to debug to enable performance traces.

 telemetrybooleannullSend anonymous usage analytics. null = not asked yet (will prompt), true = opted in, false = opted out

-strategy_optionsobject{}Strategy-specific configuration options (see Strategies)
+strategy_optionsobject{}Additional configuration options (see Strategy Options below)

 Local Settings